zingale/phy504/_sources/git.rst.txt

       git commit

-   Notice that we didn't specify the file here -- all the changes that were staged were part of that commit.
+   Notice that we didn't specify the file here---all the changes that were staged were part of that commit.

    If we now do ``git log``, we'll see that there is a second commit